scalacenter/course-management-tools/docs/reference-config.md

 A list of files or folders that contain exercise specific "Read me" information, such as exercise instructions, reading materials, images, etc.

-> NOTE: even though settings `test-code-folders` and `read-me-files` are different,
-> settings, the files and folders they refer to are handled in exactly the same way:
-> they are automatically pulled in when moving between exercises.
-As such, one could
-> do with just putting all test code folders (or files) and readme files (or folders)
-> in one of the two settings.
-The reason for splitting them across two settings is
-> to arrange them according to their utilisation.

 ### cmt-studentified-dont-touch